benkuper/Chataigne/README.md

 ### Linux running instructions ###
   - Before running Chataigne, you just need to do a chmod a+x on the .AppImage file, or right-click on it and allow execution, then you're ready to play !
   - If you're running Arch Linux, you can now just do `yay -S chataigne-stable-bin` or `paru -S chataigne-stable-bin` (Thanks Stephan !)
+  - If you're running Raspberry Pi 4, you may need to install some more dependencies : `sudo apt install libbluetooth-dev libx11-dev`
 ## Troubleshooting

 If you have any issue regarding the software, you can post an issue on github (preferred for code-related problems and features),